EspenBerget/Writeups/SiktCTF/crypto_seekerofruin.md

 structure where the inner part is consonant and the outer part is vowels.
 The symbols are read from inner to outer unless there is an o at the bottom.
 A word is formed by drawing a line between the symbols of the word.

-A simble bit of searchin lead me to a translate page, and the rest was pretty streight forward, minus some awkward pronounciation out loud to ensure the translate sounded right and figuring out the word.
+A simple bit of web searching lead me to a translate page, and the rest was pretty streight forward, minus some awkward pronounciation out loud to ensure the translate sounded right and figuring out the word.
 Luckily I was alone xD.

 After sounding out the word I was left with the phrase: